No changes to the Municipal Sustainability Initiative have occurred due to the COVID-19 outbreak.

 - MSI Capital Application Guide – Question 5: Resulting Capital Asset (PDF, 147 KB)

-Statement of Funding and Expenditures (SFEs) for the 2018 program year were due by May 1, 2019.
+Statements of Funding and Expenditures (SFEs) for the 2019 program year are due by May 1, 2020.

-Municipalities can submit their 2018 SFEs for capital and operating through the Municipal Sustainability Online (MSIO) system.
+Municipalities can submit their capital and operating SFEs through the Municipal Sustainability Initiative Online (MSIO) system.

 All MSI documentation, including MSI capital project applications and amendments, operating spending plans and capital and operating SFEs, must be submitted through the MSIO system.